-Energy consumption measurement Energy consumption before and after implementation will need to be measured to establish both the baseline and operating energy models.
-The following elements should be measured: ▼ input energy - broken down into electricity and gas where applicable total electricity generation - electricity consumed on-site and electricity exported ▼ thermal heat recovered Common independent variables Some of the common independent variables that should be considered when developing an energy model for cogeneration applications are: power produced from the system, generally measured in megawatts (MW) heat, in terms of the quantity of heat recovered from the system, generally measured in gigajoules (GJ) ▼ type of fuel used to power the system (e.g. natural gas) operating hours, including times of reduced usage such as weekends and public holidays, as well as seasonality ▼ system loads/activity levels ▼ input raw materials ▼ production types and amounts Common site constants Some of the common site constants that should also be considered are: total installed capacity of the system v conversion efficiency system downtime, which would refer to average shutdown hours based on both planned and unplanned maintenance as well as system availability system design, related to the system type, sizing and utilisation factor for any cogeneration system.
+Energy consumption measurement Common independent variables Energy consumption before and after implementation will need to be measured to establish both the baseline and operating energy models.
+The following elements should be measured: input energy - broken down into electricity and gas where applicable total electricity generation - electricity consumed on-site and electricity exported thermal heat recovered Some of the common independent variables that should be considered when Some of the common independent variables that should be considered when developing an energy model for cogeneration applications are: power produced from the system, generally measured in megawatts (MW) heat, in terms of the quantity of heat recovered from the system, generally measured in gigajoules (GJ) type of fuel used to power the system (e.g. natural gas) operating hours, including times of reduced usage such as weekends and public holidays, as well as seasonality system loads/activity levels input raw materials production types and amounts Common site constants Some of the common site constants that should also be considered are: total installed capacity of the system conversion efficiency system downtime, which would refer to average shutdown hours based on both planned and unplanned maintenance as well as system availability system design, related to the system type, sizing and utilisation factor fo any cogeneration system.
 As well as the design of any inherent pumping system Possible interactive effects Any interactive effects would be largely dependent on the type of technology installed, and whether the cogeneration / trigeneration system interacts with any other thermal systems on site.